-- selection of the Corners under editing (with Single or Multi selection possible), - 2. versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or Bypassed), - 3. selection of the modulation (G1×G2) mode for each Overtone Blend (PM, AM or Both), and - 4. configuration of the Randomizer (Corners, Matrix or Both).
+- selection of the Corners under editing (with Single or Multi selection possible), - 2. configuration of the Randomizer (Corners, Matrix or Both and Selected or All Four), - 3. versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or bypassed), available in the Filters section, - 4. configuration of the fundamental frequency (prime) slot, available in the Generators section, - 5. selection of the modulation (G1×G2) mode for each Overtone Blend, available in the Generators section, and - 6. individual detuning of all Overtone Generators, also available in the Generators section.